All Blog Posts

 The national data protection authority is directly tied to the office of the presidency.

-LGPD fines
+LGPD fines and penalties

-• Warnings issued in case of violations and non-compliance with the intent of having the entity adopt corrective measures.
+• Warnings issued in case of violations and noncompliance with the intent of having the entity adopt corrective measures

-• Daily fines.
+• Daily fines

 Illustration of a Toucan - Cookiebot